MaximGH64/MIT-Maker-Portfolio/README.md

 ## Development Insights

 The biggest technical challenge was memory management on the ESP32.
 Storing bitmaps efficiently and preventing stack overflow (with the global snake array) required careful planning.
 I also learned that high-current systems require more engineering: proper wire gauge, solid solder joints, and voltage drop calculations aren't optional at 60 amps.
 This project taught me that building reliable systems requires understanding the full stack, from bit-level color encoding to power distribution infrastructure.

+### Author
+Created by **Maxim Cherednyk**, aspiring Electrical and Computer Engineer.
+This project was developed as part of my Maker Portfolio submission and showcases my work in embedded systems, real-time programming, and wireless communication using the ESP32 platform.